BG2NDR/Battery-Identity-Governor/README.md

 **Core Philosophy:** *The hardware defines the performance boundary, not the software user interface.*

+> **Architectural Note:** This system functions as a **supplementary decision layer**, providing physical constraints to the existing Thermal HAL, rather than replacing the fundamental SoC thermal protection mechanisms.

 ## 🚀 Key Features

 ### 1. Hybrid Identity Verification